AstraZeneca/peptide-tools/dimorphite_dl-1.2.4_for_rdkit_pI/README.md

 Licensing
 ---------

-Dimorphite-DL is released under the Apache 2.0 license.
-See LICENCE.txt for details.
+Dimorphite-DL 1.2.4 for_rdkit_pI is released under the Apache 2.0 license.
+See LICENCE.txt for
+details.

 Usage